AbsSimon/php-regex-helper/README.md

 My email adress is <a href="mailto:test.tester@nasa.gov">test.tester@nasa.gov</a> (http://www.nasa.gov)
 ```

-More example will follow soon.
+More examples will follow soon.